 Certificates of Deposit (CDs)

 Certificates of deposit are term deposits that customers deposit with a bank for a set period of time.
 The amount of money banks can lend is tied to their deposits, so having a customer deposit locked in allows banks to offer better interest rates than a standard savings account.
 Most banks will charge a penalty if you end your CD before it has matured, so be careful not to put your money in a CD if you think you will need it soon.
+If you are interested in doing a CD, check out Discover Bank CD Rates.

 How to avoid breaking CDs.
 The two best ways to avoid breaking CDs are to build a CD ladder or use a no-penalty CD.
 CD Ladders stagger your CDs on a monthly or annual basis, giving you access to a portion of your funds with more frequency.
 No-penalty CDs allow you to withdraw your funds without incurring a penalty.
 These often come with shorter terms and potentially lower interest rates than other CDs, but often beat high yield savings account rates.
 You can find no-penalty CDs at Ally Bank.